ChengChen-Steven/CIS550_Final_Project/document/Project_Proposal.md

 ### __2. Application Description__
-The application we are building is a multifunctional web application that allows users to quickly retrieve information of stock price, financials, and other key stats for the companies of their choice.
+The application we are building is a multifunctional web application that allows users to quickly retrieve information of stock price, financials, and other key stats for the companies of their choices.
 The app will also provide service for users, like searching similar stocks to follow or pushing recommendations of stocks/news to users based on their preference. <br><br>

 ### __3. Dataset Overview__